mindspore-ai/mindspore/model_zoo/official/gnn/bgcf/README.md

 bash run_infer_310.sh [MINDIR_PATH] [DATASET_NAME] [NEED_PREPROCESS] [DEVICE_ID]
 ```

-- `NEED_PREPROCESS` means weather need preprocess or not, it's value is 'y' or 'n'.
+- `NEED_PREPROCESS` means weather the original dataset processed in the mindrecord format needs to be converted to the binary format, it's value is 'y' or 'n'.
 - `DEVICE_ID` is optional, default value is 0.

 ### result